Didomi - Developers documentation

 preferences.clickclose

-Triggered when the user clicks on the Close icon of the Preferences pop-in.
+Triggered when the user has clicked on the Close icon of the Preferences pop-in.

 Listener parameters